oussamahamdaoui/forgJs/README.md

   floatRule.test(100.1); // returns true
 ```

-# Make a new type
+# Make a New Type

 Creating a new type is done using the Rule class like this: